THE NATURE OF VACUUM

 But it turns out that empty space is far from nothing.

 We know it is impossible to reduce any substance to its absolute zero temperature.
-0 Kelvin means no motion what so ever, in a substance’s constituent particles.
+0 Kelvin means no movement what so ever, in a substance’s constituent particles.

 But that perfect stillness implies that the particles position and momentum are simultaneously perfectly defined and that is impossible according to Heisenberg’s uncertainty principle.